Support

 In WordPress, cookies play a vital role in managing user sessions, authentication, and providing a personalised browsing experience.
 Here's a simplified list of some common cookies you might encounter when using a WordPress website:

-• wordpress_logged_in_[hash]: This cookie is set for logged-in users.
+• wordpress_logged_in_[hash]: This WordPress cookie is set for logged-in users.
 It indicates when you're logged in and identifies who you are, allowing you to access restricted areas of the website without having to log in again each time you visit.

-• wordpress_[hash]: This cookie stores your authentication details, including your username and encrypted password.
+• wordpress_[hash]: This WordPress cookie stores your authentication details, including your username and encrypted password.
 WordPress's authentication system needs to work properly.

-• wp-settings-{time}-[UID]: WordPress uses this cookie to customise your view of the admin interface and possibly also the main site interface.
+• wp-settings-{time}-[UID]: WordPress uses this WordPress cookie to customise your view of the admin interface and possibly also the main site interface.
 It's used to remember your settings, such as your admin panel preferences.

 • wp-settings-[UID]: Similar to the previous cookie, this one remembers your preferences for the admin interface and main site interface, but it doesn't include a time stamp.

-• wp-postpass_[hash]: If a password-protected post is viewed, this cookie is set to authenticate the user's access to the content.
+• wp-postpass_[hash]: If a password-protected post is viewed, this WordPress cookie is set to authenticate the user's access to the content.
 It's valid for the browser session only.

 • comment_author_{HASH}, comment_author_email_{HASH}, comment_author_url_{HASH}: These cookies are used if you leave a comment on a WordPress site.
 They remember your name, email address, and URL so that you don't have to re-enter them next time when you leave another comment.

-• woocommerce_cart_hash, woocommerce_items_in_cart: If you're using the WooCommerce plugin for e-commerce functionality, these cookies are used to track your shopping cart and its contents.
+• woocommerce_cart_hash, woocommerce_items_in_cart: If you're using the WooCommerce plugin for e-commerce functionality, these WordPress cookies are used to track your shopping cart and its contents.

 • wp_woocommerce_session_[hash]: This cookie contains a unique code for each customer so that it knows where to find the cart data in the database for each customer.

 These are just a few examples of cookies that WordPress websites may use.
-Website owners need to provide clear information about the cookies they use in their privacy policies and obtain consent from users if necessary, especially in regions with strict privacy regulations like the GDPR and CCPA.
+Website owners need to provide clear information about the WordPress cookies they use in their privacy policies and obtain consent from users if necessary, especially in regions with strict privacy regulations like the GDPR and CCPA.

 Understanding the Lifecycle and Attributes of Cookies